 - The Community Oncology Alliance has launched a COVID-19 email list serv for all health care professionals to help prevent and treat the disease.
 The Alliance has also compiled clinician and administrator tools, patient-facing materials and other resources.

 - Experts from two cancer centers in hard-hit Seattle share lessons from their experiences treating patients with cancer during the COVID-19 outbreak in a free online article in Journal of the National Comprehensive Cancer Network.
-“To many of us, this has become the health care challenge of our generation, one that modern cancer therapy has never had to face,” they write.

 - Meanwhile, The Lancet Oncology has published findings from China that COVID-19 patients with cancer had higher rates of severe events, including death (39%), than those without cancer (8%).
 The article is also open access.

 - The American College of Cardiology (ACC) developed its COVID-19 Hub to educate the cardiovascular care teams who will be on the front lines of the COVID-19 response.
 Guidelines on the site cover topics including definitions of essential and non-essential procedures, underuse of the emergency department by stroke and heart attack patients, cardiovascular complications in COVID-19 patients, and hydroxychloroquine and azithromycin toxicity.
 Other ACC resources on the hub include webinars on managing patients with the disease and recent research from areas hard-hit by COVID-19.
 In mid-April, the ACC’s CardioSmart patient initiative issued guidance to patients on when and how to seek help for symptoms of stroke and heart attack.